-Standards for Electric Service 2022 Edition
+Standards for Electric Service 2023 Edition

-Welcome to the 2022 edition of the Seattle City Light Standards for Electric Service.
-This is a collection of all standards referenced in the Requirements for Electric Service Connection (RESC) and in each version of Service Construction Letter Attachment C.
+Welcome to the 2023 edition of the Seattle City Light Standards for Electric Service.
+This is an annually produced collection of all standards referenced in the Requirements for Electric Service Connection (RESC) and in Service Construction Letter attachments.

-The Standards for Electric Service is designed for use by Energy Delivery Engineering staff as well as customers, developers and contractors.
+The Standards for Electric Service is designed for use by Engineering & Technology Operations staff as well as customers, developers, and contractors.
 The standards in this collection apply whenever any public or private construction is performed within City Light Service Territory.

-All standards included in this edition are effective as of January 2022.
+All standards included in this edition are effective as of January 2023.

-Mike Haynes, Chief Operating Officer
+Mike Haynes, Assistant General Manager